marijnh/Eloquent-JavaScript/14_dom.md

 with `top`, `bottom`, `left`, and `right` properties, indicating the pixel positions of the sides of the element relative to the top left of the screen.
-If you want them relative to the whole document, you must add the current scroll position, found under the global `pageXOffset` and `pageYOffset` bindings.
+If you want them relative to the whole document, you must add the current scroll position, which you can find in the `pageXOffset` and `pageYOffset` bindings.

 {{index "offsetHeight property", "getBoundingClientRect method", drawing, laziness, performance, efficiency}}